Automatic Deployment with CI/CD¶

 Add the variables and secrets.
 Make sure you store the secrets in the Secrets

-tab and variables in the Variables
+tab (using the “New repository secret” button) and variables in the Variables

 Type |